jlwilliamson/ENSM/1_r_scripts/ENSM_magnitude_of_shift_barplots.md

 # Figure 4 two-panel alternative (not in manuscript) - plot of seasonal elevational distributions and magnitudes of elev shift.

 This plot has older colors and symbols because I didn’t end up using it.
-Aesthetics would need to be tweaked if I did want to use it in the text.
+Aesthetics need lots of tweaking.

 FYI, Manually add arrow symbol to plot: p + annotate(“segment”, x = 2,
 xend = 4, y = 15, yend = 25, colour = “pink”, size=3, alpha=0.6,